mhnvelu/aws-serverless-project/step-functions.md

 - Performs tasks in Parallel
 - The state will complete when all of the branches have finished or one of them have failed
+- - If any of the branches ends in a failure, it immediately "Cancels" the whole Parallel State, even if some of the branches are already in-progress/waiting.
+The states are marked as `Cancelled`
 - If any of the branches ends in a failure, then the whole Parallel state would end in Failed state
+- We can transition to the states within a specific branch of Parallel State.
+We can't transition from a branch to a state in another branch of Parallel State
+- We can't duplicate the state names across the state machine.
+So state name should be unique.
+- The output of Parallel State is combined output of all branches and collected into an array and follows the same order as the branches
+- Parallel states can be nested

 - ```json
   "parallelState": {